 Those who can’t take their dogs out for a walk a few times a day might opt for a dog walker, which will set them back Rs.
 2000 to 10,000 a month depending on your city and the walker’s expertise.
 Trainers often charge Rs 1000-1500 per session which may be a good investment to tackle behavioural issues before they become problematic.
 If you travel often, you’ll need to board your pet at a homestay or dog hostel, which will cost around Rs.
 700-2000 per day.

 |Monthly Expenses||One-time / Annual Expenses|

 |Food||Rs.
 3000-10,000||Vaccinations||1st year - Rs.
 4000-5000 | Annual booster shots - Rs.
 2000|

 |Deworming / Parasite Control||Deworming - Rs.
 120 | Parasite control - Rs 300 every quarter||Sterilization||Rs.
 5000-8000|

 |Vet Visits||Rs.
 350 on average||Pet insurance||Rs.
 15,000 to Rs.
 30,000|

-In conclusion, the cost of dog ownership varies greatly based on the quality of food and number of services you need.
+In conclusion, the cost of dog ownership varies greatly based on the quality of food and the number of services you need.
 On average, you’re looking at spending approximately Rs.
 5000-6000 monthly considering food and other expenses you might have to make (deworming, parasite control, vet visits, vaccinations, dog walking, grooming); and a further Rs.
 2000-3000 annually.
-Planning for your fur-baby’s needs and working them into your budget is a very simple way of ensuring a smoother transition into pet-parenthood.
+Planning for your fur baby’s needs and working them into your budget is a very simple way of ensuring a smoother transition into pet parenthood.